Frequently Asked Questions – CNC Intelligence

 Crypto Forensics Explained

-Our process includes case review, blockchain tracing, third-party data analysis, narrative construction, and report delivery with possible legal/law enforcement coordination.
+Our process includes case review, blockchain tracing, third-party data analysis, narrative construction, and report delivery, with potential coordination with legal and law enforcement authorities.

-Crypto forensics involves analyzing blockchain activity, cross-referencing exchange data, and using investigative techniques to help recover stolen assets or build legal cases.
+Crypto forensics involves analyzing blockchain activity, cross-referencing exchange data, and employing investigative techniques to aid in recovering stolen assets or building a strong legal case.

 Yes.
 Bitcoin’s public ledger makes it highly traceable.
 We use advanced tools and analysis to follow the flow of BTC between addresses and exchanges.